sistemagmbh/eoudat/README.md

 - [-q daily quota] is a command, that manage the maximum download for day
 - [-l list_of_URLs] is a file, which contains a list of URLs to be downloaded
 - [url] represent the addresses of the files to download.
+- [--clean] is a command, that deletes the file in which the credentials are stored

 When the tool is launched, it will proceed with the download of the files, showing the status of the downloads.
 When the “Downloading: 100%” is achieved, a message of complete download will appear.
 It marks the end of the process.
 The files are saved in the directory from which the tool was launched.

+Below is displayed an example of instruction, in order to download a protected file from a ftp address: python <installationPath/>eoudat.py -u username -p password ftp://...../address_of_file_to_download.zip

 DOCUMENTATION: